-We need to call a halt to this.
+We need to basically call a halt to this.
 It’s not working.
 We need to move back to a society that is normatively European rather than multicultural, and that is ethnically European.
 The demographic decline of whites in America has been going on since 1965.
-In 1965, we were a ninety percent white society.
-Everything was normatively white, meaning that all the non-white groups were required to live up to white social and legal norms.
-That exercised an important pressure on them to make them more bearable to be around.
+In 1965, we were a 90% white society.
+Everything was normatively white, meaning that all the nonwhite groups were required to live up to white social and legal norms.
+That exercised and important pressure on them to make them more bearable to be around.

 But what matters is that it’s a totally feasible plan.
 You just have to change the basic incentive structures and laws that have caused our demographic decline.
 And then you have to wait.

 It’s a perfectly fair proposal.
 Whites have accepted that deal.
 We’ve accepted living in a system where our kind has no future.
 It’s perfectly fair for us to say we’re changing the rules now.
 Now nonwhites have no future in this society, and I’m not using “no future” as a military or mafia euphemism for murder.
 I’m simply saying that the nonwhite population will decline to the point where it’s negligible or non-existent for post-1965 groups.